nhynes/display/README.md

 display.images({a, b, c, d}, {labels={'a', 'b', 'c', 'd'}})
 ```

+The `quality` option can be set to a number between 1 and 100 (default=75) to adjust the level of compression.

 Finally, the option `width` can be used to specify the initial size of the window in pixels.

 ### Plotting